Skin care

 I felt a bit silly buying products imported from the city I just moved out of in a country where there are so many other fine options.
 But I was resolved to be happy with my purchase and resisted the temptation to look up how much less it would have cost me in the States to purchase the same Kiehl’s branded products.

-I learned that I’m not such a smart consumer after all—or rather—I don’t care to be.
+I learned that I’m not such a smart consumer after all, or rather, I don’t care to be.
 There are enough complicated matters in my life already; I prefer to make shopping trips as easy on myself as possible.

 Is there a lesson here?